bbc/peaks.js/README.md

   // Zoom view adapter to use.
 Valid adapters are: 'animated' (default) and 'static'
   zoomAdapter: 'animated',

+  // Fade the played portions of the waveforms
+  playedOverlay: true,

   // Array of initial segment objects with startTime and
   // endTime in seconds and a boolean for editable.
   // See below.